ArghyaChakraborty/RaspberryPi_Camera/README.md

 - The captured image will be displayed in `[Captured Images]` tab.
 Note: in order to view the actual image, maximize/minimize/format it, you need to visit the image save location and open the image from there.
 The `[Captured Images]` tab only shows a quick preview of the captured image

 ## Screenshots
 * Note: The screenshots may not be up to date.
-The latest app may look different than the images captured below
+The latest app may look different from the images captured below
-* Raspberry Pi camera app
+* Raspberry Pi camera app controls
   ![Raspberry Pi Camera App](./images/rpi_image0.jpg)
 * Captured image by the app
   ![Raspberry Pi Camera App](./images/rpi_image1.jpg)